 Can hairspray seal acrylic paint?

-Hairspray can seal acrylic paint, but it may not provide the same level of protection and durability as a proper sealant designed for use with paint.
+Hairspray can seal acrylic paint on wood, but it may not provide the same level of protection and durability as a proper sealant designed for use with paint.
 It may become yellow over time and can be brittle, leading to cracking and chipping.

 How do you paint acrylic on wood without brush strokes?